C Corp vs S Corp: Choosing the Right Structure for Your Business

 Unlimited Shareholders

-C Corps support unlimited shareholders, unlike S Corps.
+C Corps supports unlimited shareholders, unlike S Corps.
 This absence of a cap allows extensive ownership diversity, facilitating significant capital influx through public offerings.
 Businesses with growth ambitions benefit from the ability to scale shareholder numbers without structural limitations.

 Advantages of S Corps